shuyanhui/HD/README.md

 The other thing is, and again, I'll remind you about how you use this.
 You don't use this information in the same way.
 The next thing is we look at the Design Link Node.
 You can see the Base orientation is the 5 _[black arrow]_.
 Obviously, it doesn't belong here.
 It belongs over here where it is the centerpiece of this _[blue arrow]_ and of course, the 59.4 goes down here _[orange arrow]_.
 And we see that this is moving from a 1 to a 6 _[green arrow]_ in terms of the tonal transposition.

-_Advanced Mechanics I is a program of the International Human Design School (IHDS) All Rights Reserved.
 I did that fast, I hope that was ok and you got that.
 At first it can seem confusing.
 It confused me at times; particularly when you're looking at the two and you're trying to work it out because it's an odd way to see the Nodes.
 Again, it's very straightforward in the way in which the mechanism operates.
 We're just crossing them over and in doing so what you're looking for is obviously the change that's going to take place tonally.

 So here we have the transposition that has taken place and the background of this--because again remember, one of my goals today is to give you a way to try to bring your PHS and Rave Psychology independent Variable knowledge to the surface so that you can actually bring it to the charts that you look at.
 It is one of the things that the more familiar you are with that--I'm teaching you basic nine-centered sootshaying.
 That's really what it is.
 It's a way of being able to see the story line and the quality of the character of that story line.
 But anyway, we'll get there.